dreamit-de/otel-json-logger/README.md

 ## Features

 - Provides JSON Logger for OpenTelemetry **DiagLogger** interface
-- Stringifies log arguments to avoid breaking logging tools
+- Stringifies messages with objects and arrays as well as log arguments to avoid breaking logging tools
 - Create ISODate timestamp for log entry

 ## Usage